RobQuistNL/Catalyst/README.md

 # Catalyst
 > A Game Maker Studio 2 dependency manager.

 > [!WARNING]
-> Please note that this tool does not support GMS2.3 and the newer versions.
-2.3 development is currently in progress!
+> Please note that this tool has been developed on GM Version 2024.11.0.179.
+For support before GMS2.3, try
+> the older [gms2 tag](https://github.com/GameMakerHub/Catalyst/tree/gms2) of the repository.

 > [!CAUTION]
 > This tool is still in development.
 Make sure you have backups and / or version control.